vono360/omis452partners/Exercises/EX02b.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; TransactionID determines (Service, ServiceDate, ServiceCharge, *Pets*)

+The final normilization for a table like this would look soomething like:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Owner (OwnerEmail, OwnerLast, OwnerFirst, OwnerPhone)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Pet (PetName, PetType, PetDOB, *OwnerEmail*)

+OwnerEmail is the primary key for Owner and a foriegn key for Pet

 ##### GitHub: Create a Markdown file ( filename.md) showing each step of the normalization process and the final result

 ##### FlipGrid: Discuss your normalization stages and the final result (add a link to your GitHub file).